MultiSafepay/docs/content/payments/methods/credit-and-debit-cards/3d-secure/_index.md

 {{< responsive_svg src="/diagrams/svg/3DS-flow" alt="3D Secure Flow" align="center" title="3D Secure 2.0 flow">}}

-## Exemptions from 3DS2 and SCA
+## Exemptions

-To help you optimize conversion and manage risk, MultiSafepay supports several exemptions from 3DS2 and [strong customer authentication](/payment-regulations/psd2/) (SCA).
+To help you optimize conversion and manage risk, MultiSafepay supports exemptions from 3DS2 and [strong customer authentication](/payment-regulations/psd2/) (SCA).
 Under the PSD2, some exemptions are only supported **outside** of Europe.

 {{< alert-notice >}} Exemptions remove an important layer of security and increase the risk of fraud.
 You are then liable for any fraud-related chargebacks. {{< /alert-notice>}}

+### Merchant-initiated transactions

+MultiSafepay supports merchant-initiated transactions (MIT) as [recurring payments](/features/recurring-payments).

 ### Transaction risk analysis